Mortgage Calculator

 The fact that each contract is signed at the same time is irrelevant.
 The test is whether each separately identifiable transaction can stand on its own.

-The fact that legal title to the property remains with the Customer is irrelevant in considering whether a valid Ijarah relationship exists for the purpose of Shariah.
+The fact that legal title to the property remains with the Customer is irrelevant in considering whether a valid Ijarah relationship exists for the purpose of Sharia.

 Equally, this rationale also applies to the Wakala and Wa’ad.